AtanasChachev/universities-react-native/README.md

 **For Android**

+1. Create `.env` in the root folder, copy the env variables from `.env.example` and put them in the `.env` you've created.
-1. `yarn` to install the dependencies.
+2. `yarn` to install the dependencies.
-2. `npx react-native start` to start the metro bundler.
+3. `npx react-native start` to start the metro bundler.
-3. `npx react-native run-android`
+4. `npx react-native run-android`

 <br />